mozilla-services/autograph/README.md

 ## Installation

 Use Docker whenever possible.
-The golang version on your machine is likely _not_ the corect version for autograph.
+The golang version on your machine is likely _not_ the correct version for autograph.

 ### Using Docker